LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 In the example above, if the user entered the number *4*, "Thursday" is what would be printed.
 If the user entered the number *10*, "Int does not correspond to a day of the week" would be printed.

 Additionally, if `break` statements are omitted from the individual cases on accident, a behavior known as [fallthrough](https://en.wikipedia.org/wiki/Switch_statement#Fallthrough) is carried out.
 Fallthrough can be quite unintuitive, and is only desirable in very specific circumstances.
+We will discuss `break` statements in more detail in the loop section below, but for now just know that when used in a switch block they terminate the switch statement they are in, so the flow of control in your program moves to the next statement after the switch block.

 Here's a quick example of how fallthrough works: